Arham1716/3D-Portfolio/README.md

 ## 🎓 Learning Experience

 This project served as both a **learning exercise** and a **portfolio piece**.
-The tutorial from [JavaScript Mastery](https://youtu.be/0fYi8SGA20k?si=WruTCsZAxjo9XW6u) provided in-depth guidance on working with Three.js, and helped solidify knowledge of modern web development tools.
+[JavaScript Mastery](https://youtu.be/0fYi8SGA20k?si=WruTCsZAxjo9XW6u) provided in-depth guidance on working with Three.js, and helped solidify knowledge of modern web development tools.

 ## 🧩 3D Assets